babashka/sci/doc/ai/0007-cljd-port.md

 and IPrint for record-style printing. to-string in deftype.cljc and records.cljc are SciMultiFns on cljd (Object method impls register at runtime). demunge on cljd maps underscores to dashes for cross-ns type imports.
-Test sweep done: selector runs core, error, vars, namespaces, io, repl, impl, multimethods, protocols and core-protocols tests on cljd (227 assertions). read-test is JVM-only (host readers), skipped.
+Test sweep: selector runs core, error, vars, namespaces, io, repl, impl, multimethods, protocols, core-protocols, defrecords-and-deftype and reify tests on cljd (271 assertions). reify runs the pure-protocol tests;
+host-interop reify tests stay `#?(:clj ...)` and elide. read-test is JVM-only (host readers), skipped.
+Remaining unported test namespaces are host- or
+thread-specific: interop-test (host interop), interrupt-fn-test (threads, Dart is single-isolate), hierarchies-test (no hierarchies on cljd).

 Multimethods and protocols work on cljd via a sci-owned SciMultiFn (multimethods.cljc): method table in an atom, exact-match dispatch plus